CodeHarrington/Project-1/README.md

 ## Footer

 * Footer is consistent on all pages.
 It has sponsor details which are of a fixed position which is a nice feature.
-* At the bottom left side are social media links directed by a finger pointer with " need more  information" links Each link will open in a separate tab in a browser.
+* At the bottom left side are social media links directed by a finger pointer with " need more  information" links.
+* Each link will open in a separate tab in a browser.
 * At the bottom right side is a link to the contact-us page with button type.

 ## Home